adskdimitrii/aps-cli/README.md

 Not all CLI commands needed for this task may be implemented yet.
 You have the ability to add and augment the CLI source code using the APS API documentation at `docs/README.md`.
 Follow the guidance in `AGENTS.md` when changing the source code.
 ```

+From here on, it's up to you to use your knowledge of how to work with coding agents.
+This repo is designed to fast-track you by providing a framework for the agent to work with, easy access to documentation, and guidance on how to test and self-improve.
+I wish you luck.
+If you end up creating a workflow that has value, consider starring this repo.

 ## [BUILD OPTION 1] Open in a Dev Container